2017 NBA Mock Draft: 2 Rounds

 - Markkanen averaged 15.6 points per game, 7.2 rebounds per game, 0.9 assists per game, a .492 field goal percentage, a .423 three point percentage, and a .835 free throw percentage.
 Markkanen is the missing piece for the Timberwolves.

-- The Mavericks should take Malik Monk here at 8.
-I feel like they are more likely to take an International Player like Frank Ntilikina.
+- The Knicks pick at 8 plus Derrick Rose and Brandon Jennings are Free Agents.
+New York loves taking International Players so I can see this pick happeneing I feel like they are more likely to take an International Player like Frank Ntilikina over Malik Monk.
 Many consider Frank Ntilikina the best international prospect since Emmanuel Mudiay a few years ago.
-Ntilikina played for France before playing with Strasbourg, but the Mavericks may take another international player here after having lots of success with Dirk Nowitzki.
+Ntilikina played for France before playing with Strasbourg, but the Knicks get their new starting point guard here.

 Previous Pick: De'Aaron Fox, PG, Kentucky

-- The 6-3 200 lb Malik Monk can play both point guard or shooting guard with his versatility.
-Monk averaged 19.8 points per game, 2.5 rebounds per game, 2.3 assists per game, a .450 field goal percentage, a .397 three point percentage, and a .822 free throw percentage.
+- The Mavericks get the 6-3 200 lb Malik Monk who has the versatility to play both point guard and shooting guard.
+Malik Monk averaged 19.8 points per game, 2.5 rebounds per game, 2.3 assists per game, a .450 field goal percentage, a .397 three point percentage, and an .822 free throw percentage.
+There is no question in my mind that Malik Monk can start over Wesley Matthews in Dallas.

 Sacramento Kings: Jonathan Isaac, SF, Florida State